guildai/guild.ai/pages/start/index.md

 ```

 !!! highlight
-    Source code files are copied for each run so that you
+    Guild copies source code files for each run so you have
-    have an exact record of what was run.
-This lets you experiment
+    an exact record of what generated the result.
-    without having to commit each iteration to revision control.

 You can also open a run file using a system program.